wowdev/WoWDBDefs/README.md

 Cool stuff we might end up doing if this gets enough traction:
 - Repository will feed automated updates on WoWDev.wiki
 - Pull requests are automatically checked for validity
+- More?
+Open an issue if you have any ideas

-## Format
+## DBD Format
-The format in which these files will be built up [is still up for discussion](https://github.com/Marlamin/WoWDBDefs/issues/1).
-Current proposal is as follows:
+If you have any suggestions for changes or additions to the format, feel free to open an issue.
+The DBD format is currently specified as follows:

 ### Column definitions
 List of column definitions at the start of the file.
 This is defined once per column at the start to help keep column names the same across the file.

 Starts with ```COLUMNS```, followed by the following: